Morphological evolution of a semiconductor surface driven by irradiation-induced anisotropic plastic flow: Asymptotic approximations

-\paragraph{Expansion with geometric flux dilution.} While (\ref{deposition-integral}) cannot be evaluated in closed-form for an arbitrary surface $h(X,t)$, it \textit{can} be approximated in the limit of small, sinusoidal perturbations of a single wavenumber to an otherwise flat surface,
+\paragraph{Small-amplitude expansion with geometric flux dilution.} While (\ref{deposition-integral}) cannot be evaluated in closed-form for an arbitrary surface $h(X,t)$, it \textit{can} be approximated in the limit of sinusoidal perturbations of a single, arbitrary wavenumber $k$ and amplitude $\epsilon$ to an otherwise flat surface --- that is,